 Driving to school is a privilege, which can be denied if the driver does not assume proper responsibility.
 Students must submit a parking application form and parking fee to receive a permit to park on school grounds.
-Students who do not comply with driving/parking regulations may be disciplined, forfeit their parking fee/pass and have their vehicle towed, at their expense, from the school grounds.
-Once a student parks their vehicle in the parking lot, they must leave their vehicle.
-Students are not to be in their vehicle at any time except when coming to or leaving school.
-Vehicles parked on school grounds may be searched.
-It is highly recommended that vehicles remain locked at all times.
+Students who do not comply with driving/parking regulations may be disciplined, forfeit their parking fee/pass and have their vehicleear towed, at their expense, from the school grounds.
+Once a student parks their you park your ear vehicle in the parking lot, they must leave their vehicle leave your ear.
+Students You are not to be in their vehicle your ear at any time except when coming to or leaving from school.
+Vehicles Cars-parked on school grounds may be searched.
+It is highly-recommended that vehicles remain locked at all times.